 Performance as Event.
 Performance and artistic research in transition towards post-fossil conditions.

-My research project is an artistic inquiry into the ways in which performance-making participates in and is affected by the ongoing, albeit incipient and somewhat speculative, transition towards post-fossil and post-capitalist conditions.
+My artistic research project is an inquiry into the ways in which practices of performance- and event-making participate and are affected by the ongoing, albeit somewhat tentative and speculative, transition towards post-fossil and post-capitalist conditions.
 It investigates the potential changes in the ways in which performances are being made, researched and thought of by focusing on questions of energy and the event.
 The investigation stems from the question of how current planetary and geopolitical events as well as their conceptual, material and experiential reverberations manifest in the field of contemporary performance and artistic research.

 The research takes part in the prevalent attempts to deconstruct anthropogenic, anthropocentric and productivist practices of performance-making.
 It participates in this development by acknowledging the energies as well as the specific forms of nonhuman labor and agency that sustain current artistic and institutional practices, and by investigating the ecology, economy and energetics of the event in the context of contemporary performance.
 As a speculative extension of these approaches, it looks into asubjective and nonhuman forms of authorship, thus questioning anthropogenic authorship as a necessary premise of performance.